DPDK/dpdk/doc/guides/nics/enic.rst

     Only one interrupt per vNIC interface should be configured in the UCS manager regardless of the number receive/transmit queues.
-The ENIC PMD uses this interrupt to   get information about errors in the fast path.
+The ENIC PMD uses this interrupt to get information about link status and errors in the fast path.

 Limitations
 -----------